pan-european assessment, monitoring, and mitigation of stressors on the health of bees

 Bumble bees, honeybees, solitary bees – all species of bees are essential for the well-being of humans and the environment.
 In order to maintain sustainable and healthy bee populations, PoshBee aims to guide beekeepers and environmental managers in their decision-making and everyday practice.

 Working hard to achieve these goals, in their everyday effort in the field PoshBee scientists are developing various technical innovations and tools that make the job faster and more precise.
-In a brand new collection of blog posts, we will collect these suggestions and ideas to share them with the world and make the work of other scientists in the field, as well as beekeepers much easier.
+This collection of blog posts documents these suggestions and ideas to share them with the world and make the work of other scientists in the field, as well as beekeepers much easier.
 Whilst not groundbreaking, the innovations and tools published here may give fellow researchers a shortcut to a solution.

 An integrated system for field studies on honey bees